 Dr. Erika Wong received her MA in Creative Practice for Narrative Environment from Central St. Martins in London, England, and PhD in Business from the University of Brighton.
 She is a sessional lecturer in the UBC Sauder School of Business Organizational Behaviour and Human Resources Division and teaches Program Management and Leadership course for the MEL and MHLP.
 Dr. Wong is also a start-up founder, practicing artist, and podcast co-host.
 Her research looks at the valuation and legitimization system of the Art World and its relationship to the Creative Class, focusing on creative entrepreneurship and current technologies.

-Get to know the High Performance Buildings instructor who are teaching the technical courses in the program.
+Get to know the High Performance Buildings Directors who are leading the program.